 Students with an appointment must have their parent/guardian come to the Attendance Office to sign them out.
 Please allow enough time for the Attendance Office staff member to get the student out of class.
-We DO NOT release students without a parent/guardian signing them out with the Attendance Office.
+We DO NOT release students without a parent/guardian or authorized individual signing them out with the Attendance Office.